Basics of Cleanroom Design

 Course outline

-- Cleanroom Systems Design Fundamentals
+- Cleanroom Basic Design Considerations

-- ISO Classifications & standards
+- ISO classifications and standards

 - US cleanroom design guides and testing standard

-- Particle sources from indoor and outdoor
+- Particle sources

-- Contaminants (particle, microbial and chemical gas) migration from adjacent spaces
+- Contaminants (particle, microbial, and chemical gas)

-- Airflow modeling
+- Airflow rate modeling

 - Demand flow control to conserve fan energy